abeni8/abeni8/README.md

 ## Hi, I'm Abeni 👋

-### 3rd year undergrad at UCLA studying Computational and Systems Biology with a minor in Data Science Engineering
+### 3rd year undergrad at UCLA
+- Major: Computational and Systems Biology
+- Minor: Data Science Engineering

 - 🔭 I’m currently working on **SomniGuard**, a smart sleep mask as part of UCLA BMES Design Team!
 - 🌱 I’m currently learning how to build a web app from scratch and display live data.